 Castile soap: Pure castile soap is an eco-friendly, biodegradable soap made from plant oils.
 This soap is so gentle that it can be used to wash your skin and hair yet it is strong enough to thoroughly clean clothes.
 You can also use pure unscented castile soap to rinse fruit, clean dishes and so much more!
 It’s really a great product to keep around your home.

-Washing soda: Washing soda or sodium bicarbonate is a very affordable and highly effective natural cleaning agent.
+Washing soda: Washing soda, or sodium carbonate, is a very affordable and highly effective natural cleaning agent.
 It has an excellent reputation for fighting tough stains when added to laundry detergent.
 Washing soda also receives an “A” grade from the Environmental Working Group for its safety to both humans and the environment.
 (4)

 Baking soda: Baking soda is so inexpensive (you can easily buy a box for one dollar or less) yet it is such an effective non-toxic cleaning agent.
 What we call baking soda or sodium bicarbonate occurs in its natural form as the mineral nahcolite.
 It’s so non-toxic that it is commonly added to recipes, taken on its own for all kinds of health benefits, and can even be used to make a homemade face wash, face scrub or shampoo.